hugorosario/hugorosario.github.io/README.md

-# hugorosario.github.io
+# Hugo Rosário
-Welcome to my personal webpage.
+Hello there, welcome to my personal website.
+A place to share projects and ideas I explore once in a while.